 Addition of chemical similarity and mechanism of action

 Daluwatte et al (2020) take this research forward by using additional features in their ML model, including structural similarity, target similarity and time on market, as well as profiles of adverse events from FDA drug labels and from literature.
 These features were used to train a Naïve Bayes classifier, with 10,000 bootstrapping steps.
 This approach predicts 53 serious adverse events with high positive predictive values where well-characterized target-event relationships exist.
 However, adverse events that may be idiosyncratic or related to secondary target effects were not so well predicted.

 Adverse event extraction from range of data sources feeds Target-Adverse event profiles predictions

-The second recent paper from the FDA is also great addition to this body of research.
-Schotland et al (2020) used data from three key sources and extracted features for Target-Adverse event profiles (TAEs).
+The second recent paper from the FDA is also a great addition to this body of research.
+Schotland et al (2021) used data from three key sources and extracted features for Target-Adverse event profiles (TAEs).
 These features were fed into an ensemble machine learning model.
 In essence, the study uses data from AE reports, peer reviewed literature, and FDA drug labels, for AEs reports for particular drugs.
 By inference, these drugs are linked to the drug target, which then enables a level of risk prediction for new drugs targeting the same protein.